sofiaraja89/Module1/README.md

 Every problem has its own unique outcome
 There are also three regular text questions

-List of the problems adn questions:
+List of the problems and questions:

 1. Accept the user's first and last name and print them in reverse order with a space between them
 2. Accept an integer for "n" from the user and then compute the value of "n+nn+nnn"